-We completed approximately \$204 million and \$523 million of transactions during the three and six months ended June 30, 2019, compared to approximately \$200 million and \$308 million during the same periods in 2018.
-As of June 30, 2019, pursuant to our strategy of holding transactions on our balance sheet, we held approximately \$1.8 billion of transactions on our balance sheet, which we refer to as our "Portfolio."
-As of June 30, 2019, our Portfolio consisted of over 190 assets and we seek to manage the diversity of our Portfolio by, among other factors, project type, project operator, type of investment, type of technology, transaction size, geography, obligor and maturity.
+We completed approximately \$287 million and \$810 million of transactions during the three and nine months ended September 30, 2019, compared to approximately \$553 million and \$861 million during the same periods in 2018.
+As of September 30, 2019, pursuant to our strategy of holding transactions on our balance sheet, we held approximately \$1.9 billion of transactions on our balance sheet, which we refer to as our "Portfolio."
+As ofSeptember 30, 2019, our Portfolio consisted of over 195 assets and we seek to manage the diversity of our Portfolio by, among other factors, project type, project operator, type of investment, type of technology, transaction size, geography, obligor and maturity.

 We have available to us a broad range of financing sources that allow us to use borrowings as part of our financing strategy to increase potential returns to our stockholders.
-We may finance our investments through the use of non-recourse or recourse debt and equity.
+We may finance our investments using non-recourse or recourse debt and equity.
 We have worked to expand our liquidity and access to the debt and bank loan markets and have recently completed our first issuance of senior unsecured notes.
 We may also decide to finance transactions through the use of off-balance sheet securitization structures where we transfer all or a portion of the economics of the transaction, typically using securitization trusts, to institutional investors in exchange for a gain on the transfer and in some cases, ongoing fees.
-As a result of the continued small difference between short-term interest rates and long-term interest rates known as a flat yield curve, we have increased our use of securitization trusts or vehicles that are not consolidated on our balance sheet.
-When combined with our Portfolio, as offune 30, 2019, we manage approximately \$5.5 billion of assets which we refer to as our managed assets.
+As of September 30, 2019, we managed approximately \$3.8 billion in assets in these securitization trusts or vehicles that are not consolidated on our balance sheet.
+When combined with our Portfolio, as of September 30, 2019, we manage approximately \$5.7 billion of assets which we refer to as our managed assets.

 We have a large and active pipeline of potential new opportunities that are in various stages of our underwriting process.
 We refer to potential opportunities as being part of our pipeline if we have determined that the project fits within our investment strategy and exhibits the appropriate risk and reward characteristics through an initial credit analysis, including a quantitative and qualitative assessment of the opportunity, as well as research on the market and sponsor.
 Our pipeline of transactions that could potentially close in the next 12 months consists of opportunities in which we will be the lead originator as well as opportunities in which we may participate with other institutional investors.
-As of June 30, 2019, our pipeline consisted of more than \$2.5 billion in new equity, debt and real estate opportunities.
+As of September 30, 2019, our pipeline consisted of more than \$2.5 billion in new equity, debt and real estate opportunities.
+Of our pipeline,76% is related to BTM assets and 11% is related to GC assets, with the remainder related to other sustainable infrastructure.
 There can, however, be no assurance with regard to any specific terms of such pipeline transactions or that any or all of the transactions in our pipeline will be completed.

 As part of our investment process, we calculate the ratio of the estimated first year of metric tons of carbon emissions avoided by our investments divided by the capital invested to understand the impact our investments are having on climate change.
-In this calculation, which we refer to as CarbonCount®, we use emissions factor data, expressed on a $CO^2$ equivalent basis, from the U.S. Government or the International Energy Administration to an estimate of a project's energy production or savings to compute an estimate of metric tons of carbon emissions avoided.
-In addition to carbon emissions, we also consider other environmental attributes, such as water use reduction, stormwater remediation benefits or stream restoration benefits.
+In this calculation, which we refer to as CarbonCount®, we use emissions factor data, expressed on a CO equivalent basis, from the U.S. Government or the International Energy Administration to an estimate of a project's energy production or savings to compute an estimate of metric tons of carbon emissions avoided.
+In addition to carbon emissions, we also consider other environmental attributes, such as water use reduction, stormwater remediation benefits or stream restoration benefits